Windows Trouble Taker - How To Remove?

 Your system files are at risk.
 We strongly advise you to activate your protection.

 Note that all these viruses reported on Windows Trouble Taker alerts are made-up infections that should never be deleted.
 In most of the cases, they are legitimate your system files that are important for normal PC’s functionality.
 Instead of falling for this rogue and its misleading campaign, you should remove Windows Trouble Taker from your computer without any delay.
-For that, we recommend using automatic removal tools, such as Spyhunter or 2012 version of spyware doctor
+For that, we recommend using automatic removal tools, such as spyhunter or 2012 version of spyware doctor

-Manual Windows Trouble Taker removal
+Automatic Windows Trouble Taker removal tools